ubc-cirrus-lab/caribou/QUICK_START.md

 ```

 This might take a while, depending on the number of workflows and the amount of logs that need to be synced.
+Also, there is an inherent buffer of five minutes, meaning that logs are only synced if they are at least five minutes old.

 ### Data Collecting